scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

 ## Rules

-With the established principles and design goals, following rules are imposed:
+With the established principles and design goals, the following rules are imposed:

 1. The field access `e.f` or method call `e.m()` is illegal if `e` is _cold_.